000007557 001__ 7557

 000007557 260__ $$c2025

-000007557 520__ $$aAIMS.
-In this work we present the results of our analysis of medium-resolution LAMOST spectra of late-type candidate members of the Pleiades with the aim of determining the stellar parameters, activity level, and lithium abundance.
+000007557 520__ $$aAims.
+In this work, we present the results of our analysis of medium-resolution LAMOST spectra of late-type candidate members of the Pleiades with the aim of determining the stellar parameters, activity level, and lithium abundance.
 Methods.
-We have used the code ROTFIT to determine the atmospheric parameters (Teff, log g, and [Fe/H]), radial velocity (RV), and projected rotation velocity (vsini).
-Moreover, for late-type stars (Teff ≤ 6500 K), we also calculated the Hα and LiI λ6708 net equivalent width by means of the subtraction of inactive photospheric templates.
-For our study, we have also used rotation periods available in the literature and we have purposely determined them for 89 stars by analyzing the available TESS photometry.
-RESULTS.
-We have derived the RV, v sin i, and atmospheric parameters for 1581 spectra of 283 stars.
+We used the ROTFIT code to determine the atmospheric parameters (Teff, log g, and [Fe/H]), along with the radial velocity (RV) and projected rotation velocity (v sin i).
+Moreover, for late-type stars (Teff ≤ 6500 K), we also calculated the Hα and Li Iλ6708 net equivalent width by means of the subtraction of inactive photospheric templates.
+We also used the rotation periods from the literature and we purposely determined them for 89 stars by analyzing the available Transiting Exoplanet Survey Satellite (TESS) photometry.
+Results.
+We derived the RV, v sin i, and atmospheric parameters for 1581 spectra of 283 stars.
 Literature data were used to assess the accuracy of the derived parameters.
-The RV distribution of the cluster members peaks at 5.0 km s−1 with a dispersion of 1.4 km s−1 , while the average metallicity is [Fe/H]=−0.03±0.06, in line with previous determinations.
-From the study of the lithium depletion boundary for late-type members (Teff ≤ 6500 K) we obtain a reliable age for the Pleiades of 107±7 Myr, fully compatible with the current canonical value.
-The activity indicators based on the net Hα emission, namely the line flux (FHα ) and the ratio of line to bolometric luminosity (RHα), when plotted as a function of Teff , show the typical behavior expected for a 100-Myr old cluster, with the hottest stars less active, on average, than the coldest ones.
-When plotted against the rotation period or the Rossby number RO, our RHα values display the typical activity-rotation trend with a steep decay for RO greater than a given threshold (≈ 0.2) and a nearly flat (saturated) activity level for smaller values of RO .
-However, we still see a slight dependence on RO in the saturated regime which is well fitted by a power law with a slope of −0.16, in agreement with some previous work in the literature.
-For three sources with multi-epoch data we have found LAMOST spectra acquired during flares, which are characterized by strong and broad Hα profiles and the presence of the He i λ6678Å emission line.
-Among our targets we identify 39 possible SB1 and ten SB2.
-As concerns the study of spectroscopic binaries. we have also shown the potential of the LAMOST-MRS spectra, which allowed us to refine the orbital solution of some binary and to discover one of the investigated targets, QQ Tau, to be a double-lined binary for which we provide, for the first time, a preliminary solution.
+The RV distribution of the cluster members peaks at 5.0 km s‑1 with a dispersion of 1.4 km s‑1, while the average metallicity is [Fe/H]=‑0.03±0.06, in line with previous determinations.
+Fitting empirical isochrones of Li depletion to EW measures of stars with Teff ≤ 6500 K, we obtained a reliable age for the Pleiades of 118±6 Myr, in agreement with the recent literature.
+The activity indicators Hα line flux (FHα) and luminosity ratio (R'Hα) show the hottest stars to be less active (on average) than the coldest ones, as expected for a 100-Myr old cluster.
+When plotted against the Rossby number, RO, our R'Hα values display a typical activity-rotation trend, with a steep decay for RO ≥ 0.2 and a nearly flat (saturated) activity level for smaller values.
+However, we still see a slight dependence on RO in the saturated regime, which is well fitted by a power law with a slope of ‑1.18 ± 0.02; this is in agreement with a number of previous works.
+For three sources with multi-epoch data, we had access to LAMOST spectra acquired during flares, which are characterized by strong and broad Hα profiles and the presence of the He I λ6678 Å emission line.
+Among our targets, we identified 39 possible SB1 and ten SB2 systems.
+We have also shown the potential of the LAMOST-MRS spectra in allowing us to refine the orbital solution of a number of binaries and to discover a new double-lined binary as well.

 000007557 594__ $$aNO